ihaveamac/nur-packages/README.md

 The default overlay will add all the packages above in the `pkgs.hax` namespace, e.g. `pkgs.hax.save3ds`.

+There is a NixOS module to automatically add this overlay as `nixosModules.overlay`.

 ## Home Manager modules

 ### services.lnshot.enable